p112599/FS-test-week-one/README.md

 ### 1. Palindrome

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: I struggeled to do this, the only reason why I did it, was due to similar homework.

 ### 2. Add grid items

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: I think I was close, but I didn't get the answer.
+It was difficult, we never did anything similar so I struggeled.

 ### 3. Create file name string in CamelCase

-- Grade:
+- Grade: 0
-- Explanation:
+- Explanation: It was too difficult, we never even discussed how to something similar.

 ### 4. Create pattern

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: I coudn't finish this exercise- I wasn't sure how to do it.